alephsecurity/research/initroot/README.md

 ```

 **Note**:
-This vulnerability affects other Motorola devices too, confirmed on:
+This vulnerability affects other Motorola devices too: a different initramfs will be needed.
-* Moto G4 w/ moto-msm8952-B1.05.
-A different initramfs will be needed.
 A different physical address of initrd (0x11000000 on Nexus 6) may vary as well.

 Blog post with details is available [here](https://alephsecurity.com/2017/05/23/nexus6-initroot/)